IDLabMedia/large-lightfields-dataset/README.md

 # [SILVR: A Synthetic Immersive Large-Volume Plenoptic Dataset](https://idlabmedia.github.io/large-lightfields-dataset)

-We present a dataset _SILVR_ of light field images for six-degrees-of-freedom navigation in large fully-immersive volumes.
+We present _SILVR_, a dataset of light field images for six-degrees-of-freedom navigation in large fully-immersive volumes.
 The _SILVR_ dataset is short for _"**S**ynthetic **I**mmersive **L**arge-**V**olume **R**ay"_ dataset.